HolmesLab/holmeslab/docs/Using this Wiki/Using this Wiki.md

 ---
+title: How to update this wiki
-title: Using this Wiki
+parent: Using this Wiki
 nav_enabled: true
 ---

-# How to update this wiki:
+# How to update this wiki

-Date: April 15, 2025 8:50 PM
+Date Updated: April 15, 2025 8:50 PM

 The lab wiki is hosted on the lab’s Github page.
 These steps will take you through how to update docs and the website: